metio/terraform-provider-k8s/docs/data-sources/slo_koordinator_sh_node_slo_v1alpha1_manifest.md

 Optional:

-- `cpu_evict_be_satisfaction_lower_percent` (Number) be.satisfactionRate = be.CPURealLimit/be.CPURequest; be.cpuUsage = be.CPUUsed/be.CPURealLimitif be.satisfactionRate < CPUEvictBESatisfactionLowerPercent/100 && be.usage >= CPUEvictBEUsageThresholdPercent/100,then start to evict pod, and will evict to ${CPUEvictBESatisfactionUpperPercent}
+- `cpu_evict_be_satisfaction_lower_percent` (Number) be.satisfactionRate = be.CPURealLimit/be.CPURequest; be.cpuUsage = be.CPUUsed/be.CPURealLimit if be.satisfactionRate < CPUEvictBESatisfactionLowerPercent/100 && be.usage >= CPUEvictBEUsageThresholdPercent/100, then start to evict pod, and will evict to ${CPUEvictBESatisfactionUpperPercent}
-- `cpu_evict_be_satisfaction_upper_percent` (Number) be.satisfactionRate = be.CPURealLimit/be.CPURequestif be.satisfactionRate > CPUEvictBESatisfactionUpperPercent/100, then stop to evict.
+- `cpu_evict_be_satisfaction_upper_percent` (Number) be.satisfactionRate = be.CPURealLimit/be.CPURequest if be.satisfactionRate > CPUEvictBESatisfactionUpperPercent/100, then stop to evict.
 - `cpu_evict_be_usage_threshold_percent` (Number) if be.cpuUsage >= CPUEvictBEUsageThresholdPercent/100, then start to calculate the resources need to be released.
-- `cpu_evict_policy` (String) CPUEvictPolicy defines the policy for the BECPUEvict feature.Default: 'evictByRealLimit'.
+- `cpu_evict_policy` (String) CPUEvictPolicy defines the policy for the BECPUEvict feature.
+Default: 'evictByRealLimit'.
-- `cpu_evict_time_window_seconds` (Number) when avg(cpuusage) > CPUEvictThresholdPercent, will start to evict pod by cpu,and avg(cpuusage) is calculated based on the most recent CPUEvictTimeWindowSeconds data
+- `cpu_evict_time_window_seconds` (Number) when avg(cpuusage) > CPUEvictThresholdPercent, will start to evict pod by cpu, and avg(cpuusage) is calculated based on the most recent CPUEvictTimeWindowSeconds data
 - `cpu_suppress_policy` (String) CPUSuppressPolicy
 - `cpu_suppress_threshold_percent` (Number) cpu suppress threshold percentage (0,100), default = 65
 - `enable` (Boolean) whether the strategy is enabled, default = false